-- Adult volunteers, who are accountable to the Fair Board, and serve the best interests of the Rock County 4-H Fair - Must attend a Fair Superintendent training meeting that will be scheduled every three years.
-The next training will be in the Spring of 2021. - Responsible for managing the exhibits of his/her department. - Responsible for making initial decisions on fair rule interpretation in his/her department. - Responsible for managing and delegating the duties pertaining to the efficient operation of his/her fair department during fair week and throughout the year.
+- Adult volunteers, who are accountable to the Fair Board, and serve the best interests of the Rock County 4-H Fair - Must attend a Fair Superintendent training meeting that will be scheduled every three years. - Responsible for managing the exhibits of his/her department. - Responsible for making initial decisions on fair rule interpretation in his/her department. - Responsible for managing and delegating the duties pertaining to the efficient operation of his/her fair department during fair week and throughout the year.